 Receiving Social Security benefits is a way of life for many retirees.
-In fact, in 2019, about 64 million Americans received more than $1 trillion in Social Security benefits.
+In 2021, about 65 million Americans will have received more than $1 trillion in Social Security benefits.

-While the estimated average Social Security benefit in 2021 is $1,277 for a disabled worker with no children and $2,224 for a disabled worker with a spouse and one or more children, you may be wondering if you’ll be entitled to more than that.
+The estimated average Social Security benefit in 2022 will be $1,358 for a disabled worker with no children and $2,383 for a disabled worker with a spouse and one or more children.
+But you may be wondering if you’ll be entitled to more than that.

 Here’s how Social Security disability benefits are calculated to determine the maximum monthly disability benefit one can receive from Social Security, as well as who’s eligible to receive the maximum and how it changes year to year.

 - Social Security disability benefits provide assistance to those who suffer from conditions that will last for at least a year or result in death.